openedx/frontend-platform/docs/how_tos/theming.md

 ### Locally installed `@edx/paragon`

-If you would like to use the same version of the Paragon CSS URLs as the locally installed `@edx/paragon`, the configuration for the Paragon CSS URLs may contain a wildcard `$paragonVersion` which gets replaced with the locally installed version of `@edx/paragon` in the consuming application, e.g.:
+If you would like to use the same version of the Paragon CSS urls as the locally installed `@edx/paragon`, the configuration for the Paragon CSS urls may contain a wildcard `$paragonVersion` which gets replaced with the locally installed version of `@edx/paragon` in the consuming application, e.g.:

 ```shell
 https://cdn.jsdelivr.net/npm/@edx/paragon@$paragonVersion/dist/core.min.css
 https://cdn.jsdelivr.net/npm/@edx/paragon@$paragonVersion/dist/light.min.css
 ```

-In the event the other Paragon CSS URLs are configured via one of the other documented mechanisms, but they fail to load (e.g., the CDN url throws a 404), `@edx/frontend-platform` will fallback to injecting the locally installed Paragon CSS from the consuming application into the HTML document.
+In the event the other Paragon CSS urls are configured via one of the other documented mechanisms, but they fail to load (e.g., the CDN url throws a 404), `@edx/frontend-platform` will attempt to fallback to injecting the locally installed Paragon CSS from the consuming application into the HTML document.

 ## Usage with `@edx/brand`